itchyny/lightline.vim/README.md

 ## Installation
 ### Manually
-1. Put all files under $VIM/.
+1. Put all files under $VIM.

 ### Vundle (https://github.com/gmarik/vundle)
 1. Add the following configuration to your .vimrc.